Chaco War: Last battles

 The Paraguayan commander-in-chief, Estigarribia, decided to launch a final assault on Villa Montes.
 On 7 February 1935, around 5,000 Paraguayans attacked the heavily fortified Bolivian lines near Villa Montes with the aim of capturing the oilfields at Nancarainza, but they were beaten back by the Bolivian First Cavalry Division.
 The Paraguayans lost 350 men and were forced to withdraw north toward Boyuibé.
 Estigarribia claimed that the defeat was largely because of the mountainous terrain in which his forces were not used to fighting.
 On 6 March, Estigarribia again focused all his efforts on the Bolivian oilfields, this time at Camiri, 130 km north of Villa Montes.
 The commander of the Paraguayan 3rd Corps, General Franco, found a gap between the Bolivian 1st and 18th Infantry regiments and ordered his troops to attack through it, but they became stuck in a salient with no hope of further progress.
 The Bolivian Sixth Cavalry forced the hasty retreat of Franco's troops to avoid being cut off.
 The Paraguayans lost 84 troops who were taken prisoner, and more than 500 dead were left behind.
 The Bolivians lost almost 200 men, but unlike their exhausted enemies, they could afford a long battle of attrition.
 On 15 April, the Paraguayans punched through the Bolivian lines on the Parapetí River and took over the city of Charagua.
-The Bolivian command launched a counteroffensive, which forced the Paraguayans back.
+The Bolivian command launched a counteroffensive, which forced the Paraguayans 100 km back.
 Although the Bolivians' plan fell short of its target of encircling an entire enemy division, they managed to take 475 prisoners on 25 April.
 On 4 June 1935, a Bolivian regiment was defeated and forced to surrender at Ingavi, on the northern front, after a last attempt had been made to reach the Paraguay River.
 On 12 June, the day that the ceasefire agreement was signed, Paraguayan troops were entrenched only 15 km away from the Bolivian oil fields in Cordillera Province.